-NOTE 15 - RETIREMENT BENEFITS (continued)
+NOTE 14 - RETIREMENT BENEFITS (continued)

-Covered employees are required to contribute 4.5% of their salary to the PERS.
-The Lottery is required to contribute 14.5% of covered employees' salaries to the PERS.
+Covered employees hired prior to July 1, 2015 are required to contribute 4.5% of their salary to the PERS.
+Covered employees hired on or after July 1, 2015 will contribute 6.0% of their salary to the PERS Tier II.
+The Lottery is required to contribute 13.5% of covered employees' salaries to the PERS.
 The required employee and employer contribution percentages have been established and changed from time to time by action of the State Legislature.
-The required contributions are not actuarially determined; however, actuarial valuations are performed to assist the Legislature in determining appropriate contributions.
-The Lottery and employee contributions, for the month ending April 30, 2015 and fiscal year-to-date are as follows (in thousands):
+The required contribut tions are not actuarially determined; however, actuarial valuations are performed to assist the Legislature in determining appropriate contributions.
+The Lottery and employee contributions, for the month ending September 30, 2015 and fiscal year-to-date are as follows (in thousands):

-April 30, 2015 Year-to-Date
+Septe mber 30, 2015 Year-to-Date

-Lottery contributions \$ 155 \$ 952
+Lottery contributions \$ 27 \$ 81

-Employee contributions 27 279
+Employee contributions 83 262

-Total contributions \$ 182 \$ 1,231
+Total contributions \$ 110 \$ 343

-NOTE 16 - RISK MANAGEMENT
+NOTE 15 - RISK MANAGEMENT